Pleasure, joy and positive emotional experiences in abortion escorts after 17 weeks of gestation

 Summary

-Research shows that the abortion experience can be emotionally difficult and stigmatizing, but it has not generally been considered whether and how participating in abortion-related experiences can be a source of positive emotions, including pleasure, belonging, and even joy.
-The absence of explorations that start from the possibility that abortion provides pleasure and joy represents an epistemic cancellation.
-Moreover, it points to the way in which the social sciences have tended to emphasize the negative aspects of abortion care in ways that produce or amplify negative associations.
-In this article, we investigate positive emotions, pleasure, and joy related to participation in abortions, based on interviews conducted in 2019 with 28 abortion escorts from Argentina, Chile, and Ecuador regarding their experiences accompanying abortions of more than 17 weeks' gestation.
-Abortion accompaniment is a response to unsafe or inaccessible abortions, through which volunteer activists guide those in need of medical abortion through the process.
-Interviewees describe how the practice of accompaniment generated positive emotions by building a feminist community, sharing intimacy among women, and witnessing the empowerment of those having abortions.
-It is important to highlight that these positive experiences of abortion accompaniment are not detached from the broader marginalization of the practice of abortion, but on the contrary, are rooted in that marginalization.
+Various studies show that abortion can be an emotionally difficult and stigmatizing experience.
+However, little attention has been paid to whether—and how—participating in abortion-related experiences can be a source of positive emotions, including pleasure, belonging, and even joy.
+The lack of explorations grounded in the possibility that abortion can bring pleasure and joy represents an epistemic erasure.
+Moreover, it reveals how the social sciences have often emphasized the negative aspects of abortion care in ways that produce or reinforce harmful associations.
+In this article, we explore positive emotions, pleasure, and joy connected to participating in abortion processes, based on interviews conducted in 2019 with 28 abortion accompaniers from Argentina, Chile, and Ecuador, who shared their experiences supporting abortions beyond 17 weeks of gestation.
+Abortion accompaniment is a response to unsafe or inaccessible abortions, in which volunteer activists guide those who need a medication abortion through the process.
+The interviewees describe how the practice of accompaniment fostered positive emotions by building feminist community, sharing intimacy among women, and witnessing the empowerment of the people having abortions.
+These positive experiences of abortion accompaniment are not separate from the broader marginalization of abortion—they are, in fact, rooted in it.

 Introduction

-Engaging in abortion care actions, whether as a provider, activist, or other, may involve uncomfortable interactions and tasks (Ludlow 2008; Foster et al. 2020) as well as some exposure to social stigmatization (Joffe 2010; Simonds 1996; Roe 1989; Martin et al. 2014; O'Donnell, Weitz, and Freedman 2011; Kimport and Freedman 2018; Cardenas et al. 2018; Gantt-Shafer 2020; Giovannelli et al. 2023) and a risk of criminalization (Joffe 1995; Payne et al. 2013).
-However, it can also provide a sense of purpose, pride, and gratification (O'Donnell, Weitz, and Freedman 2011; Wolkomir and Powers 2007; Chiappetta-Swanson 2005; Fernández Vázquez and Brown 2019) and highlight the empowerment and autonomy of people who require abortions in ways that can be meaningful to those involved in abortion care actions (McReynolds-Pérez 2017; Bercu et al. 2022).
-Often, however, these positive aspects are presented as existing in spite of-or counterbalancing-the emotional, professional, and social challenges and difficulties associated with abortion-related work, rather than as phenomena worthy of independent consideration.
+Engaging in abortion care—whether as a provider, activist, or in other roles—can involve uncomfortable tasks and interactions (Ludlow 2008; Foster et al. 2020), as well as exposure to social stigma (Joffe 2010; Simonds 1996; Roe 1989; Martin et al. 2014; O’Donnell, Weitz, and Freedman 2011; Kimport and Freedman 2018; Cárdenas et al. 2018; Gantt-Shafer 2020; Giovannelli et al. 2023) and the risk of criminalization (Joffe 1995; Payne et al. 2013).
+However, it can also offer a sense of purpose, pride, and gratification (O’Donnell, Weitz, and Freedman 2011; Wolkomir and Powers 2007; Chiappetta-Swanson 2005; Fernández Vázquez and Brown 2019), and highlight the empowerment and autonomy of people seeking abortions in ways that can be deeply meaningful for those involved in abortion care (McReynolds-Pérez 2017; Bercu et al. 2022).
+Often, however, these positive aspects are presented as something that exists despite—or as a counterbalance to—the emotional, professional, and social challenges associated with abortion work, rather than as phenomena worthy of independent consideration.

-In this regard, the academy has not meaningfully considered whether and how abortion interventions can be an independent source of positive emotions such as pleasure, satisfaction, and even joy.
-As research increasingly explores the possibility (and normative cancellation) of people experiencing a "happy abortion" (Millar 2017; Wollum et al. 2022), this omission has become more conspicuous.
-The paucity of research on the possibilities provided by participation in performing abortions as a source of pleasure, joy, and other positive emotions is consistent with what the academy has identified as a "joy deficit" in research on the life experiences of marginalized people (Shuster and Westbrook 2022).
-Drawing on case studies of transgender people, Shuster and Westbrook (2022) argue that joy is an understudied but crucial element in the life experience of people who have experienced social marginalization.
-Importantly, this use of the word "deficit" is distinct from the use in the academic literature that argues against the prevalence of a cultural deficit framing-preferring a cultural asset-based framing-to characterize groups and individuals who are not white, cisgender, heterosexual, and financially stable (e.g., urban African Americans [Hunter and Robinson 2016]).
-However, it takes up the critique in this type of literature of the predominance of academic interest in cataloging the failures, difficulties, and problems of marginalized populations rather than their novel responses, resistances, and creative adaptations to structural constraints.
-Indeed, Shuster and Westbrook's analysis suggests that the lived experiences of joy for transgender populations are inextricably linked to the marginalized status of such populations.
-Similarly, Higgins and Hirsch (2007) have highlighted the existence of a "pleasure deficit" in sexual health studies, with most of the academic literature emphasizing the risk and negative health effects of sexual activity, with a general absence of mentions of pleasure and positive health effects.
-In this article, we assert that a similar deficit exists in the academic literature dealing with people who participate in abortions, arguing that this subject field has not started from the premise that participation in abortions can generate positive emotions.
+In this sense, academia has not significantly considered whether—and how—participation in abortion processes can be an independent source of positive emotions such as pleasure, satisfaction, and even joy.
+As research increasingly explores the possibility (and the normative erasure) of people experiencing a “happy abortion” (Millar 2017; Wollum et al. 2022), this omission has become more conspicuous.
+The scarcity of studies on the possibilities that abortion involvement offers as a source of pleasure, joy, and other positive emotions aligns with what scholars have identified as a “joy deficit” in research on the life experiences of marginalized people (Shuster and Westbrook 2022).
+Drawing on case studies of transgender people, Shuster and Westbrook (2022) argue that joy is an understudied yet crucial element in the lives of those who experience social marginalization.
+It’s important to clarify that this use of the term “deficit” differs from how it is used in literature that critiques the cultural deficit model—preferring instead an asset-based framing—when describing groups and individuals who are not white, cisgender, heterosexual, or financially stable (for example, urban African Americans [Hunter and Robinson 2016]).
+Nonetheless, it draws from that same critique of academia’s tendency to focus on the shortcomings, struggles, and problems of marginalized populations rather than on their innovations, resistance, and creative adaptations to structural constraints.
+Indeed, Shuster and Westbrook’s analysis suggests that the joy experienced by transgender communities is inextricably linked to their condition of marginalization.
+Similarly, Higgins and Hirsch (2007) have pointed to a “pleasure deficit” in sexual health research, where most academic literature emphasizes risk and negative health outcomes from sexual activity, with a general absence of references to pleasure and its positive effects.
+In this article, we argue that there is a similar deficit in academic literature about people involved in abortion processes, claiming that this field has largely failed to start from the premise that abortion participation can generate positive emotions.

 The paucity of research that starts from such a possibility represents a problem for the broader literature.
 As Shuster and Westbrook (2022) assert about joy in transgender people, the scholarly deficiency in exploring the pleasure and joy associated with abortion represents an epistemic cancellation.
 Vast numbers of research questions go unasked when the possibility of abortion-associated pleasure and joy cannot be imagined.
 Moreover, when the literature focuses only on some aspects of abortion and, specifically, on aspects that illustrate the negative and difficult characteristics of abortion, it runs the risk of essentializing abortion as negative and difficult.
 In this sense, one also runs the risk of participating in the production of what Baird and Millar (2019, 2020) call the performative nature of academic abortion studies.
 Baird and Millar have identified a tendency in the abortion literature from the social sciences to emphasize the negative aspects of abortion care in a way that may contribute to reproducing or amplifying a negative normative association with abortion.
 Even when such literature seeks to disprove narratives and constructions about abortion as negative and/or to identify causes for such negative consequences other than abortion itself (e.g., legislation), its effect in practice may be to crystallize them through repetition.
 Conceptualizing and studying abortion participation largely in terms of its burdens and negative effects, especially to the extent that these are presented as inherent to abortion, may operate as a normative constraint on knowledge, understanding, and discourse about abortion.